johnwroge/tic_tac_toe/README.md

-# tic_tac_toe
+# Tic Tac Toe
-Simple tic tac toe game in terminal built using Python
+Simple tic-tac-toe game in terminal built using Python.

+To start the game, clone this repository and in your terminal run `Python Tic_Tac_Toe.py`.